Bone conduction treatment determination and care pathway

 Demonstration and evaluation

-Allow patients to experience hearing through bone conduction with a demonstration.
+Allow patients to experience hearing through bone conduction, providing patients with confidence in positive outcomes and appropriate expectations with a bone conduction solution.

 baha demos.png

-Conduct a bone conduction evaluation to assess the candidate’s performance to assist with treatment determination, help predict outcomes, and collect a baseline for continued monitoring.
+• Conduct a bone conduction evaluation to assess hearing and speech outcomes to assist with treatment determination, help predict outcomes, and collect a baseline for continued monitoring.

 icon-purple-check.png